AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/request-campaign.md

 >[!TIP]
 >
->Use the **Campaign is Requested** trigger or filter to find people affected by this flow step.
+>Use the "[!UICONTROL Campaign is Requested]" trigger or filter to find people affected by this flow step.